| |

 A well-styled console table behind a sofa works beautifully in living rooms with a floating couch, narrow walkways, or open-concept layouts that need visual definition.
 It helps the space feel more finished, grounded, and functional while improving flow and balance.

-How to Choose the Right Console Table Behind the Couch
+Why a Console Table Behind the Couch Works So Well

 When decorating behind the couch, choosing the right console table is just as important as styling it.
 The table should be slightly shorter than the back of the sofa so it doesn’t block sightlines or feel bulky.